-Total

-Pension or Estimated Compensation
+Pension or

-Retirement Annual from Fund
+Retirement Estimated Total

+Benefits Annual Compensation

-Aggregate Benefits Benefits and Fund
+Aggregate Accrued as Benefits from Fund and

-Compensation Accrued as Upon Complex Paid
+Compensation Part of Upon Fund Complex

-From the Part of Fund's Retirement to Trustees
+From the Fund's Retirement Paid to

-Name of Person/Position Fund (\$)1 Expenses (\$) (\$) (\$)1,2
+Name of Person/Position Fund (\$)1,3 Expenses (\$) (\$) Trustees (\$) ^{1,2,3}

 Independent Trustees

-Charles H. Miller, Trustee and Nominating,
+Charles H. Miller, Trustee \$1,582 None None \$14,809

-Governance and Regulatory Review

-Committee Chair \$2,400 None None \$12,500

 Ashley Toomey Rabun, Trustee and

-Chairperson \$2,600 None None \$13,000
+Chairperson \$1,802 None None \$16,763

 William H. Young, Trustee and Audit

-Committee Chair \$2,400 None None \$12,500
+Committee Chair \$1,582 None None \$14,809

-James E. Ross, Trustee \$2,400 None None \$12,500
+James E. Ross, Trustee and Nominating

+Committee Chair \$1,494 None None \$13,901

-- 1 Estimated annual compensation for the first year. - There are currently numerous portfolios comprising the Trust.
+- 1 For the fiscal year ended December 31, 2024. - There are currently numerous portfolios comprising the Trust.
 The term "Fund Complex" applies only to the series managed by the same investment adviser.
-The Adviser also serves as investment adviser to the Bramshill Multi-Strategy Income Fund, Robinson Opportunistic Income Fund, Robinson Tax Advantaged Income Fund, and West Loop Realty Fund, which are offered in separate prospectuses.
+The Adviser also serves as investment adviser to the Bramshill Multi-Strategy Income Fund, Robinson Opportunistic Income Fund, and Robinson Tax Advantaged Income Fund, which are offered in separate prospectuses.
 The Liberty Street Funds do not hold themselves out as related to any other series within the Trust, for purposes of investment and investor services.
+For the Fund's fiscal year ended December 31, 2024, the aggregate Independent Trustees' fees for the Trust were \$735,000. - Each Independent Trustee elected to defer payment of his compensation from the Fund under the Fund's non-qualified Deferred Compensation Plan for Trustees under which trustees may defer receipt of all or part of their compensation from the Fund.
+As of the fiscal year ended December 31, 2024, the total amount of deferred compensation payable to Ms. Rabun, Mr. Miller, Mr. Young and Mr. Ross was \$130,528, \$307,754, \$163,933 and \$223,927, respectively.